 This is a guide to its pubs, well places that serve alcohol and food, so that includes the odd cafe and restaurant as well.

 - Its surprising, for a rural area, and a National Park at that, that few of these establishments have a great view (an obsession of mine).
-Nothing on the ridge, and, now the Sportsman is closed, just the White Hart at Stopham Bridge, and the Black Rabbit in Arundel really count.
+Nothing on the ridge, just the Sportsman at Amberley, the White Hart at Stopham Bridge, and the Black Rabbit in Arundel, and the pier pavilion in Worthing really count.

-- Pretty much every pub here has pretensions of being a gastro-pub, with pricing to match, say £13 for a burger.
+- Pretty much every pub here has pretensions of being a gastro-pub, with pricing to match, say £13, or more, for a burger.
 Few of them have the cooking to match, and fewer still of them consistantly have the cooking to match.
 Many times I had great food, returned, and had a disappointing experience.
-And not everyone want to spend £20+ for lunch (say burger + pint + tip) every day!
+And not everyone want to spend £25+ for lunch (say main + pint + coffe + tip) every day!
+Prices are shocking compared to (say) Brighton or London.

 - The other thing is that there are still a lot of local pubs for a sparsly populated area.
 Many are quiet at lunchtime.
 The busiest establishment in the area is probably the newly opened Costa Coffe in Storrington village centre.
 This is a lesson that most pubs still haven't learnt.
 For a pub to survive, it needs to be a welcoming place for a hot beverage (as 'Sheldon' would say), not just alcohol.
 Costa, on the other hand opens early, is open all day, is bright and airy, has WiFi, is a little 'anonymous' (i.e. you don't feel rushed to leave to give them back the table), a person there on their own doesn't look like Johny no mates, and a coffee and pastry is about £5, and its busy all day long.
 Just as well it doesn't serve wine!

-To Visit: The Countryman (Shipley), Queen's Head (West Chiltington), Horse Guards Innn (Tillington)
+To Do: The Countryman (Shipley), Queen's Head (West Chiltington), Horse Guards Innn (Tillington)

 Storrington, RH20 4DR